MFR1/BrandNudge/README.md

-# BrandNudge
+# Brand Nudge
-Python Web Scraping ETL based Bot developed for John Lewis website.
+Python Web Scraping ETL (Extract, Transform, Load) based Bot developed for John Lewis website.

 # Database Used
 MySQL is used to store products data and their promotions.